ace1nfinity/Online-TicTacToe/README.md

 * October 15th: Switched to json for messaging format between server & clients
 * October 20th: Implemented partial message protocol
 * October 28th-29th: Created Sprint 3 branch.
 Implemented Game State and Synchronized it across clients.
 Also implemented user-name capabilities, allowing players to choose a user-name at the start of the game.
+* November 12th: Created Sprint 4 branch.
+Added actual Tic-Tac-Toe implementation.
+Players can now make actual moves and see those moves reflected on the game board.
+Added win conditions, so the game now properly ends when win condtion is met.
+Still need to add: letting players remake moves if they enter a bad move, print board after player makes their move.
+Not only show updated board when opponent make moves.
+Add spectator implementation.
+Add server console logging, not just .txt file logging.

 **Additional resources:**
 * [Link to Python documentation]